Tankless Water Heater Buying Guide

 Hot Water Comfort

 For many homeowners, especially those with large families, hot water can be a luxury if they have a smaller storage tank water heater.

 In a household of six people, for example, by the time the last person enters the shower, the water will probably be lukewarm at best.
 That's because a storage tank water heater is limited by the number of gallons of hot water it can replace and store in one hour.

 In contrast, tankless water heaters, when properly sized, will provide as much hot water as needed for as long as needed.
 For that family of six, the last person in the shower will be as comfortable as the first.

 Water Heater Efficiency

-Water heaters are rated according to their Energy Factor (EF).
-The energy factor is the ratio of energy used by the water heater that is actually turned into hot water for use in the home.
+Water heaters are rated according to their Uniform Energy Factor (UEF).
+The UEF is the ratio of energy used by the water heater that is actually turned into hot water for use in the home.